tronpartnerships/TBT-Stanford/README.md

 Recommend an improvement for the TRON blockchain or recommend integrating an existing technology.

+**Bonus Bounty**

-Bonus Bounty - Be the first person to take a selfie with a TRON banner on-site, post it to Twitter and tag @TRONDAO, and submit a screenshot to win some exclusive SWAG!
+Be the first person to take a selfie with a TRON banner on-site, post it to Twitter and tag @TRONDAO, and submit a screenshot to win some exclusive SWAG!

+**Winners**

 Winners will be decided by TRON DAO HackaTRON team after comment submission on this post.
 We will notify winners via GitHub.